 Meadowlark Ski Lodge

-Snow: Powder and machine groomed with a base of 13 to 24 inches.
+Snow: Powder and machine-groomed conditions, with a base of 33 to 36 inches of snow.

 What’s open: All 14 trails and both lifts.